How to Create a Fixed Background Image Effect in Squarespace 7.1

 No code is needed to set the background image:

-Click the (Settings) icon on the section
+Click the (Settings) icon in the section

 Navigate to the Background tab